adavarski/DataScience-DataOps_MLOps-Playground/k8s/003-data/3000-hive/hive/README.md

 ```

 # Hive K8s deploy/test:

+Brings the power of Apache Hive to the Kubernetes platform.
+Running Hive in Kubernetes brings all the advantages provided by container management, networking,
+monitoring, and logical proximity to all the services within the data platform.

 Deploys the custom Apache Hive container developed earlier.
 Hive supplies SQL-like capabilities atop Apache Hadoop, extending its use to a broader range of data analytics, analysis, and management applications.
 Hadoop’s Big Data capabilities are traditionally associated with the Hadoop Distributed File System (HDFS).
 However, the custom container developed earlier extends Hive with the ability to use S3-compatible object storage as a modern alternative to Hadoop’s HDFS.
 Apache Hive creates a Data Warehouse within a broader Data Lake, as shown: